ToNyOyO/veeva-approved-email-package-manager/README.md

 ```
 $ gulp build
 ```
+*All files and folders in `build` will be erased before this command runs*

 Convert the fragments and template into a single `html` file for local testing:

 - Compile the images into `build`>`images`
 - Compile the fragments into the template to create a single `html` file which can be viewed in a web browser
 - Place the compiled `html` file in the `build` folder